 A Pause Worthy Moment involving Lee Kanker’s eyes, if you have a DVD or Blu-Ray player, you’ve finally got your wish on taking a glimpse of Lee’s eyes.

-We finally get to see Eddy’s Brother, who was often mentioned by Eddy in a couple of episodes.
+We finally get to see Eddy’s Brother for the first time who was often mentioned by Eddy in a couple of episodes.

 A Plot Twist reveals a potential Plot Element depicted from the entire series, if you’re a fan of the show, you’ll be mentally scarred for life!